-Will Denver’s Peyton Manning use the occasion to prove that he is the greatest quarterback of his era?
 The sum sounds vast but, spread as it is over several decades, is a comparative pittance compared to the NFL’s current annual revenue of $9.5bn.
 Nor is it known precisely how many former players will fall victim, although the number could run into hundreds.
 Three weeks ago, the judge who is handling the case refused to approve the settlement, arguing it might not be enough.

 Most devastating of all, arguably, was last autumn’s public television documentary League of Denial, setting out how the NFL would not face up to the scourge eroding it from within.
 In it, Omalu recounted the pressure he came under from League officials to retract his findings, even as more evidence came to light followed by a string of player suicides, widely attributed to the batterings they took in games.

 “Bennet, do you know the implications of what you’re doing?,” Omalu was asked by one League doctor, he told the programme.
 “If 10 per cent of mothers in this country would begin to perceive football as a dangerous sport,” the doctor went on, “that is the end of football.”
 Given the mounting evidence of brain trauma in college – even high school – football the chances already are that one in 10 mothers does view it that way – not to mention one very famous father.